tobias-weiss-ai-xr/opendesk-edu/docs/data-storage.md

 Additionally, the following persistent volumes are mounted by Pods that serve as a data storage for the applications mentioned above.

-These services are not ment for production use, so you can ignore these as you surely backup your production services instead.
+These services are not meant for production use, so you can ignore these as you surely backup your production services instead.

 | Service    | Pod              | Volume Name  | PVC                         | MountPath             | Comment          |
 |------------|------------------|--------------|-----------------------------|-----------------------|------------------|